-Try our easy pumpkin spice cut out cookies for Halloween and the fall season.
-These sugar cookies hold their shape and, with a little icing, are the perfect cookies to decorate for Halloween or Thanksgiving!
+Try our easy pumpkin spice cut out cookies for the fall season.
+These sugar cookies hold their shape and are the perfect cookies to decorate for Halloween or Thanksgiving!

-Halloween is almost here but you still have time to whip up the dough for these pumpkin spice cut out cookies.
-These soft cookies have the warm pumpkin spices and are a treat for kids and adults alike!
-Similar to my favorite Christmas cut-out cookie recipe, these hold their shape when baked and are fun to decorate with icing and sprinkles.
+Halloween is almost here but you still have time to whip up the dough for these pumpkin sugar cookies.
+These soft cookies feature warm pumpkin spices and are a treat for kids and adults alike!
+Similar to my favorite Christmas sugar cookie dough, these hold their shape when baked and are fun to decorate.

 You more than likely have everything you need for these pumpkin sugar cookies.
 Simple ingredients for a simple recipe.